Work With Us

-Interested candidates are asked to submit a resume and two professional references via email to firstname.lastname@example.org or by mail to Detroit Waldorf School, 2555 Burns, Detroit, MI 48214.
+Interested candidates are asked to submit a resume and two professional references via email to firstname.lastname@example.org or by mail to Detroit Waldorf School, 2555 Burns, Detroit, MI 48214, Attn: Personnel Chair.
+The hiring process includes, but is not limited to, a campus tour and hiring interview with members of the Personnel Committee and Board of Trustees.
+Travel expenses are the responsibility of the applicant.
 We encourage you to browse the site to learn more about our school.

-The Detroit Waldorf School seeks a part-time administrative assistant, thirty hours per week.
+The Detroit Waldorf School seeks a full-time administrative assistant, forty hours per week.
 This is a year round hourly position.
 This position reports to the Administrative Coordinator.

-The Administrative Assistant supports the work of the Administrative Coordinator, the Board of Trustees, Board committees and assists other office personnel as needed with ongoing or annual projects and clerical or event related tasks.
+The Administrative Assistant supports the work of the Administrative Coordinator, the Board of Trustees, Board committee, Development Coordinator, and assists other office personnel as needed with ongoing or annual projects and clerical or event-related tasks.
 Work will include but is not limited to preparation of documents or materials for reports, meetings and events, updating records, database and phone support, data entry, preparing and proofing correspondence and financial documents, scheduling, and coordinating meetings and mailings.

 We are looking for a team player that can manage multiple projects, work independently and adjust to the changing pace or needs of the office and respond to parents, students, faculty, staff and board members with warmth, enthusiasm and professionalism.